2022 Eden College Scandal

-The Scandal of Eden Mohila College, or Eden College Scandal is a series of events in 2022 that revealed the decade-long criminal activities including extortion, seat business, forced prostitution, led by the leaders of Bangladesh Chhatra League.
-The allegations of carrying out unethical activities in the campus came to light when a section of Chhatra League in the college became vocal against the leadership of the student organisation.
-Human rights organizations and rights defenders condemned the criminal activities of Chhatra League and asked for proper investigation into the events, while the principal of the college acknowledged the criminal activities of its leaders terming them as mistakes that can be solved by counselling.
+The Eden Mohila College scandal is a series of events in 2022 that revealed the decade-long criminal activities including extortion, seat business, forced prostitution, led by the leaders of Bangladesh Chhatra League.
+The allegations of carrying out unethical activities on the campus came to light when a section of Chhatra League in the college became vocal against the leadership of the student organisation.

 Background

-After Awami League came to power of Bangladesh under Second Hasina ministry, it's student wing Bangladesh Chhatra League routed away all the opposition party supported student groups from the educational institutes and established their supremacy inside the campus.
+After Awami League came to power in Bangladesh under the Second Hasina ministry, it's student wing Bangladesh Chhatra League routed away all the opposition party supported student groups from the educational institutes and established their supremacy inside the campus.
 As time passed, Chhatra League leaders and activists started terrorizing almost all the university and college campuses of the country by triggering violence.
-They started making headlines for murdering fellow students, extortion, rape, sexual harassment of female fellows, question paper leak and so on.
+They started making headlines for murdering fellow students, extortion, rape, sexual harassment of female fellows, and so on.

-Like every other campus of the country, Chhatra League captured the Eden Mohila College as well and the leadership of Chhatra League have been installing the leaders of their choice to serve their purpose.
+Like every other campus in the country, Chhatra League captured the Eden Mohila College as well and the leadership of Chhatra League have been installing the leaders of their choice to serve their purpose.
 In 2010, Eden Mohila College became a center of discussion in the nation for admission trade when a group of Chhatra League supporter female students accused another group of Chhatra League for admission test fraud in lieu of money.
 The central Chhatra League leadership responded by expelling the leaders who blew the whistle, instead of the accused ones.
 It was alleged that the then Chhatra League president Mahmud Hasan Ripon used to receive the share of money collected from admission trade.

 Clouds of controversy started hanging over the Eden College when Chhatra League leaders Al Nahean Khan Joy and Lekhak Bhattacharjee declared the formation of a new committee in May 2022.
 Allegations of being married and over-aged were brought against the new leaders, though the Chhatra League leadership did not take any action to probe the allegations.

 Key allegations

-In August 2022, an audio clip of Bangladesh Chhatra League’s Eden Mohila College unit president Tamanna Jasmin Riva was circulated on local media where she was found threatening the students of strangling to death and chop their bodies into pieces.
+In August 2022, an audio clip of Bangladesh Chhatra League's Eden Mohila College unit president Tamanna Jasmin Riva was circulated on local media where she was found threatening the students of strangling to death and chopping their bodies into pieces.